cajuncoding/LazyCacheHelpers/README.md

 The importance of the behavior becomes much more valuable as the load increases and espeically for processes that can take exhorbitant amounts of time (10 seconds, 30 seconds, etc.)!

-This class provides a completely ThreadSafe cache with Lazy loading/initialization capability in an easy to use implementation that can work at all levels of an application (classes, controllers, etc.).
+This library provides a completely ThreadSafe cache with Lazy loading/initialization capability in an easy to use implementation that can work at all levels of an application (classes, controllers, etc.).

 #### LazyCacheHelpers.ConfigurationManagement